zelloptt/zello-channel-api/sdks/README.md

 |`session:incomingVoiceDidStart:`|An incoming voice stream has been established and has started playing.
 |`session:incomingVoiceDidStop:`|An incoming voice stream has finished playing.
 |`session:incomingVoice:didUpdateProgress:`|This callback is called periodically as incoming voice data is decoded.
+|`sessionDidUpdateChannelStatus:`|The channel the session is connected to has changed its status.
+The Session contains information about the numbers of users connected to the channel and the messaging features supported by the channel.
+|`session:didReceiveText:from:`|A text message has been received on the channel.
+|`session:didReceiveImage:`|An image message has been received on the channel.
+|`session:didReceiveLocation:from:`|A location message has been received on the channel.
+|`session:didEncounterError:`|A non-fatal error has been encountered.
+The Session is still connected to the channel and can still be used.

 > __NB:__ `ZCCSessionDelegate` methods are called on the dispatch queue you provided to the `ZCCSession` initializer.
 If you did not provide a dispatch queue, the delegate methods are called on the main dispatch queue.